arklumpus/MuPDFCore/Readme.md

 3. Type `chmod +x build.sh`.
 4. Type `./build.sh`.
 This will delete any previous build and compile the library.

-After this finishes, you should find a file named `libMuPDFWrapper.dylib` in the `native/out/build/mac-x64/MuPDFWrapper/` directory (on macOS) and a file named `libMuPDFWrapper.so` in the `native/out/build/linux-x64/MuPDFWrapper/` directory (on Linux).
+After this finishes, you should find a file named `libMuPDFWrapper.dylib` in the `native/out/build/mac-x64/MuPDFWrapper/` directory (on macOS running on an Intel x64 processor) or in the `native/out/build/mac-arm64/MuPDFWrapper/` directory (on macOS running on an Apple silicon arm64 processor), and a file named `libMuPDFWrapper.so` in the `native/out/build/linux-x64/MuPDFWrapper/` directory (on Linux).
 Leave it there.

 ### 3. Creating the MuPDFCore NuGet package